Nettune057/AWS-Solution-Architect-Journey/readme.md

 Hi, i am tung, i'm a junior software developer and a junior aws cloud engineer.

-This is the project i've been working on for a very long time and it haven't been done yet.

 Stay tune for more

 Each branch represent a project that i've been working on